Functions Development Guidelines

 - PubNub provides integrations with popular services through the Integration Catalog.

-- PubNub provides libraries to assist in your Functions development.
+- PubNub provides modules to assist in your Functions development.

 - Asynchronous operations in Functions are handled through Promises.
 Refer to Promises.